wix-incubator/wix-code-docs/wix-media-v2/wix-media-v2/guides/media-intro.md

 ## Terminology

 * **Root Folders:**
-  * `MEDIA_ROOT`: Contains all files and folders in the Media Manager's 'Site Files' tab in the UI.
+  * `MEDIA_ROOT`: Contains all files and folders in the Media Manager's 'Site Files' tab in the Media Manager.

     >**Note:** The `MEDIA_ROOT` system folder is different from the `media-root` folder of the Media Manager.
-The `MEDIA_ROOT` system folder contains all media in all levels of the 'Site Files' tab in the UI, while the `media-root` folder of the Media Manager only contains the media in the root level of the 'Site Files' tab in the UI.
+    >The `MEDIA_ROOT` system folder contains all media in all levels of the **Site Files** tab in the Media Manager, while the `media-root` folder of the Media Manager contains only the media in the root level of the 'Site Files' tab in the Media Manager.

-  * `TRASH_ROOT`: Contains all files and folders in the Media Manager's 'Trash' tab in the UI.
+  * `TRASH_ROOT`: Contains all files and folders in the Media Manager's **Trash** tab in the Media Manager.